19hours/sg-statutes/Acts/Financial Advisers Act.md

 ### Composition of offences

-89\.
-The Authority may, in its discretion, compound any offence under this Act which is prescribed as a compoundable offence by collecting from a person reasonably suspected of having committed the offence a sum of money not exceeding the maximum fine prescribed for that offence.
+89\.—(1) The Authority may, in its discretion, compound any offence under this Act which is prescribed as a compoundable offence by collecting from a person reasonably suspected of having committed the offence a sum of money not exceeding one half of the amount of the maximum fine prescribed for that offence.

+(2) The Authority may, in its discretion, compound any offence under this Act (including an offence under a provision that has been repealed) which —

+(a) was compoundable under this section at the time the offence was committed; but

+(b) has ceased to be so compoundable,

+by collecting from a person reasonably suspected of having committed the offence a sum of money not exceeding one half of the amount of the maximum fine prescribed for that offence at the time it was committed.

+(3) All sums collected by the Authority under subsection (1) or (2) shall be paid into the Consolidated Fund.

+[Act 35 of 2012 wef 18/03/2013]

 ### Territorial scope of Act